 - Improve current skills?

 Determining current facilitation skills

-We must turn our experiential lenses upon ourselves and staff.
-To determine current levels of facilitation and mental processing for work you must observe, question and match facilitators to their highest level of complexity in work.
+We must turn our experiential lenses upon ourselves.
+To determine current levels of facilitation and mental processing for work, you must observe, question, and match facilitators to their highest level of complexity in work.

 Think about this as matching the proper content to the activity or matching the proper tool to the need.
-If you are a manager of an experiential program you know which facilitators have better skills in completing work than others.
-Additionally as facilitators we need to stop and reflect upon our current skills for work, listen to and take advice from those we admire and are wiser than us to improve our facilitation work.
-The greatest way to grow facilitation skills is for a manager (more experienced facilitator) to mentor and / or coach another facilitator.
+If you are a manager of an experiential program, you know which facilitators have better work skills than others.
+Additionally, as facilitators, we need to stop and reflect upon our current work skills, listen to and take advice from those we admire and are wiser than us to improve our facilitation work.
+The greatest way to grow facilitation skills is for a manager (more experienced facilitator) to mentor and/or coach another facilitator.

 Improving current facilitation skills

 This must be the work of program managers…your work is facilitation and focused on the facilitators you manage.
-Too often experiential program managers lose sight of their direct staff and focus on the participants in the program.
-This has to stop…as an experiential program manager your work is to add value to those who report to you, through judgment to make decisions within the limits you are given.
+Too often, experiential program managers lose sight of their direct staff and focus on the program participants.
+This has to stop…as an experiential program manager, and your work is to add value to those who report to you, through judgment to make decisions within the limits you are given.

 A primary value of a facilitator is to add value to those they interact with.
 Continually evaluating and ensuring that people are working within their capacity, knowledge, skill, and value to expand their comfort and use judgment to solve problems and offer value.

-Facilitation is your work…and you deserve to continually improve the value offered through facilitation.
+Facilitation is your work…and you deserve to improve the value offered through facilitation continually.
 Making decisions, using judgment can NEVER be replaced and taken from you.

 Jaques, Elliott.
 (1998) Requisite Organization: A Total System for Effective Managerial Leadership in the 21st Century.